kkharji/sqlite.lua/README.md

 Usage
 -----------------
-> To gain better understanding how sql.nvim works please review test/auto/ and docs/sql.txt.
+> For more usage example, please review test/auto/ and docs/sql.txt.

 #### Create new db connection